High-level equilibrium trap: The high-level equilibrium trap

 Elvin says that these factors in combination produced what he calls a "high-level equilibrium trap."
 He says that widespread technical progress results from some large disequilibrium between supply and demand in the economy, which prompts people to find creative new ways to address the difficulties produced by the change.

 The late imperial Chinese economy had reached an equilibrium point.
 It had become stable, efficient, and well organized.
 The rapidly growing population but slowly growing amount of agricultural land largely prevented any significant capital surplus from developing, as almost all production was required for basic sustenance.

 The growing population also provided a ready pool of cheap labor.
 The Chinese economy was enormous and well integrated.
-The dense and well-developed water trade networks yielded a relatively large amount of profit to the upper classes and alleviated local supply shortages.
+The dense and well-developed network of canals yielded a relatively large amount of profit to the upper classes and alleviated local supply shortages.
 Thus, there was no incentive for further technical refinement, and technical progress stagnated.

 Contrast with Britain

-By contrast, the British economy at the time of the Industrial Revolution was much smaller and less efficient than China's.
+By contrast, the British economy at the time of the Industrial Revolution was much smaller than China's.
 Local shortages could not be readily alleviated by internal trade; besides being far smaller than China, Britain lacked an efficient internal water-based trade network, which prompted the development of the steam engine and railroads.
 The early paucity of arable farmland in Britain encouraged technical refinements to improve crop yields at an early date, whereas the vast size of China permitted production to be increased simply by cultivating more land until late in the imperial period.
 Although overseas colonies provided cheap labor during the Industrial Revolution, local labor in Britain itself was more expensive than in China, providing the capitalist class an incentive to improve worker efficiency.